 Vote #4 – Savoury vs Citrus (58%)

-Now I put in A LOT of thought when it came to this cocktail, I even went back to the trusty Imbibe book by David Wondrich to gain a sense of where the Martini came from.
+Now I put in A LOT of thought when it came to this cocktail.
+I even went back to the trusty Imbibe book by David Wondrich to gain a sense of where the Martini came from.
 Thing is, it’s history is very foggy, and I have to tell you…the Dry Martini is originally shaken with shaved ice.
 This breaks a very coveted rule in Mixology world that Spirit Forward cocktails are stirred vs shaken.
 It even goes to share the news that the Gibson Martini never originally had a pickled onion.
 I’d insert the mindblown emoji here if I could.
 So with all the research I did, and what I knew of the constructs of the Martini’s I love, YOU CAN DO WHATEVER YOU LIKE.
 Most Martini recipes also put half and half spirit with vermouth.
 With that conclusion, I’m going to build is exactly how I would sip it!

 Choosing a Gin